The Maine Grain Alliance is thrilled to announce…

 To enroll in our 2018 Kneading Conference here.

 Each year we gather farmers, millers, bakers, maltsters, researchers, and grain enthusiasts from around the world for two days of intensive baking workshops, wood-fired oven building workshops, and discussions about grain growing and running grain businesses.
-Attendees choose from hands-on workshops, live demonstrations, lectures, panel discussions and more.
+Attendees choose from hands-on workshops, live demonstrations, lectures, panel discussions, field trips and more.